Skip to content

 Koma vs Mejiro – Do I need Koma Nagura?

 There is an ongoing debate regarding if you need Koma in your progression or if you can finish the Mikawa portion of the progression on Mejiro.
 In his book, Iwasaki only brings up Koma as a passing topic and doesn’t give any instruction to use it at the end of the progression as is commonly recommended today.
-When we compare the two, Meijro is generally considered to have similar abrasive fineness to Koma, however Koma’s binder composition and particle shape are more favorable to the late-stage honing/polishing process and tend to leave a better edge upon completion.
+When we compare the two, Meijro is generally considered to have similar abrasive fineness to Koma, however Koma tends to be of similar fineness while being a bit faster in its cutting performance.

-Frequently you will hear people say Koma “cuts faster” than Mejiro, removing metal at a increased rate from the razor.
-I believe this to be true having compared many Koma and Mejiro.
-I also think this is where the benefit of Koma and the better edge comes from.
+For those that endorse buying Koma, this is where the benefit of Koma comes in and the “better edge” originates.
 The Mejiro step is almost a pure polishing step, and before you finish your polishing steps on Tomo Nagura / Water Only / Stroping, Koma gives you the opportunity to ensure any false wire edges are removed through a bit more aggressive but still very fine honing step.
-Koma is unfortunately though very expensive due to its use in sword polishing, so if you are unable to get Koma, more time spent on the Mejiro step before going to the Tomo Nagura step should still make for a great shave.
+Koma is unfortunately very expensive due to its use in sword polishing, so if you are unable to get Koma, more time spent on the Mejiro step before going to the Tomo Nagura step should still make for a great shave.
+This concept of Koma’s value is entirely erroneous if you are going to use a pasted strop at the end of your process, which will be what is ensuring there are no false edges / wire edges.

 Mikawa Nagura Grit Ratings